Do´s and Don’ts in a Host Family

 Are you going to stay in a host family during your time in Dublin and don’t really know how to behave there or what are important things to remember?
 Well, because of this we made a list for you of Do´s and Don´ts in a host family.

-You will see, it´s easy to live with a host family, if you follow some of these simple rules.
+It´s easy to live with a host family, if you follow some of these simple rules.
 If you do so, you will have a pleasant and enjoyable stay with your host family in Dublin!

-Be respectful and show some good manners: You don’t stay in a hotel and it isn’t the task of family to clean after you every time.
+Be respectful and show some good manners: You don’t stay in a hotel so it isn’t the task of the family to clean after you every time.
 So be respectful and offer your help with the dishes or else.
 Treat them as they would be your own parents and make use of the words “thank you” and “please”.

 - Be patient: If things don’t work out in the first few days, don’t worry about it.
 You have to adjust yourself to the family and the family to you.
 After you overcome the culture shock it will be much better and you know the lifestyle of your host family.
 You will become a full member of the family quicker than you think.

 - Make rules clear from the beginning: When does the family usually have dinner?
 When do you have to be at home?
 How is the bathroom schedule in the morning?
-All of these sorts of questions are important to live together in a good way.
+All of these sorts of questions are important to living together in a good way.
 So inform yourself about rules from the beginning in order to avoid conflicts.
-They may be different to those at your home country, but try to adapt to them as good as possible.
+They may be different from those at your home country, but try to adapt to them as good as possible.
 It will make it easier to live together.

 - Join them for meals: Food connects people and that isn´t different if you’re staying in a host family.
 Join them for dinner and talk about how you´re day went or about everything that comes to your mind.
 You will learn loads about Dublin and Ireland and improve your English by doing that.
 It’s always nice to have an interesting conversation at dinner time, isn’t it?